BTDev/BerryTube/README.md

 Copy `.env.sample` to `.env` and tweak the values.

-## Certificate options
+### Certificate options

+-   `TLS_TYPE=selfsigned`

+    Generate a self-signed certificate on startup.

 -   `TLS_TYPE=letsencrypt`

-    Use certificates from /etc/letsencrypt (bind mounted).
+    Use certificates from `$LETSENCRYPT_DIR` (e.g. /etc/letsencrypt).
 The cert name must match `$DOMAIN`.

 ## Running

 To run (or apply changes): `docker-compose up -d --build`

-To stop and remove containers (keeps data): `docker-compose down`
+To stop and remove containers, keeping database content: `docker-compose down`

+To stop and remove everything, including database content: `docker-compose down --volumes`

-Note that the `web` directory is mounted directly into the containers (as read-only), so any changes there will get applied immediately.
+Note that the `web` and `berrymotes` directories are bind mounted into the containers, so any changes there will be visible without a restart.

 ## Testing In Development